2 in Seattle, San Francisco face anti-Asian hate charges

 “I was in complete shock.
 Are you talking to me?”
 Cole told the station.

-“He jumps out the car and he’s charging at us,” she said.
+“He jumps out the car, and he’s charging at us,” she said.
 “That was the scariest part for me.”

 In San Francisco, Ron Tuason, an Army veteran of Filipino, Chinese and Spanish descent, told the Chronicle he was at a bus stop in the city’s Ingleside neighborhood on March 13 when Brown approached him, yelling “Get out of my country” before using a racial slur meant to denigrate Asian people.
 Tuason said Brown also said, “It’s because of you there’s a problem here.”